Home Insurance

 “Most insurance companies will not offer a guaranteed building replacement cost endorsement for homes designated as heritage, which may be a requirement for your mortgage lender,” says Hansen.
 “Make sure to discuss what’s required for insurance coverage with your lender prior to finalizing the purchase to ensure you’re able to meet all of the conditions of your mortgage.”

-Potential exclusions in insurance policies for heritage homes
+What are potential exclusions in insurance policies for heritage homes?

 Common risk factors associated with much older properties include:

 • Knob and tube wiring: Some companies may refuse to insure homes with knob and tube wiring entirely.
-Others or may have specific rules around extent of the wiring (say, that no more than 10% can be old wiring, or it must not be present in high-usage areas like a kitchen or laundry room).
+Others may have specific rules around the extent of the wiring (no more than 10% can be old wiring, or it must not be present in high-usage areas like a kitchen or laundry room).

 • Heating: Lastly, having more than one solid fuel-burning appliance, such as a wood stove, can affect a home's insurability.

-Because of how complex these homes are, it’s likely that a heritage home would only be able to be insured by a specialty insurer, which often comes with more expensive premiums and certain exclusions to coverage – like overland flooding or other uninsurable perils.
+Because of how complex these homes are, it’s likely that only a specialty insurer can cover your heritage home.
+Policies often have more expensive premiums and certain exclusions to coverage—like overland flooding or other uninsurable perils

-Hansen recommends speaking with an insurance broker or provider to go over coverage options before closing on the sale of a heritage property.
+Hansen recommends speaking with an insurance broker or provider to understand coverage options before closing on the sale of a heritage property.

 “This will help with budgeting for these expenses and cut down on any surprises around obtaining insurance coverage,” he adds.